iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

    Example of a cell that produces an expecting warning.

-Warning messages for expecting warnings look something like that shown below.
+Warning messages for expecting warnings appear in the **Console** and look something like that shown below.
-The Excel cell shown above produced this warning; it affects cell Z2 / R2C6.
+The Excel cell shown above produced this warning; it affects cell Z2 / R2C26.

 .. figure:: /assets/figures/Expecting_warning_ex.jpg
    :align: center